tytydraco/yessleep/out/My_Kids_Halloween_Costume_is_Alive.md

 Work was hectic.
 I spent all day doing maintenance – which in itself is a nightmare – so I was busy, busy, busy.
-That afternoon, I received a platoon of texts from Amy, who runs their daycare.
+That afternoon, I received a platoon of texts from Amy, their babysitter.
 Fortunately (or unfortunately, depending on how you look at it), I was too busy to check my phone, so I didn’t read them until I was parked in her driveway.
 And by then, it was too late.

-When I entered the daycare, I smelled feces.
+When I entered her home, I smelled feces.
 No wonder.
 It was spread across the living room walls, like chunky brown paint.
 I  gagged.

 Amy was red-faced and furious.
 “DO SOMETHING ABOUT THAT BOY!”

-The boy was chasing kids around the house, throwing poop at them.
-The kids seemed terrified.
+The boy was chasing some kid around the house, throwing poop at him.
+The kid seemed terrified.